JohnEarnest/Decker/docs/learn.md

  "just a regular slob"
 end

-# "if" and "while" treat 0, or the empty string, list, or dict as "falsey".
+# "if" and "while" treat 0, nil, or the empty string, list, or dict as "falsey".
 # any other value is considered "truthy".
 if 3  "yes" end  # -> "yes"
-if () "no"  end  # -> 0
+if () "no"  end  # -> nil

 ###################################################
 #